 This is just one example of how you can prove the aggravation of pre-existing injuries.
 You can also rely on the results of physical examinations, bloodwork, and other diagnostic tests.
 Work closely with your doctor to ensure you have the documentation you need to prove that your pre-existing injury is worse now than it was before the workplace accident.

 Have you been injured at work?
 If you have a pre-existing injury, contact the experienced attorneys at Armstrong & Vaught, P.L.C. at once.
 Having a pre-existing injury will make it much harder for you to recover workers’ compensation benefits, but our attorneys know how to quickly overcome this obstacle and resolve your claim.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.